akuklev/HOCC/non-constructive-modality.md

          Γ ⊢ |prf|ᶜ : ‖P‖ᶜ
 ```

-where `‖_‖` is the propositional truncation operator and `‖_‖ᵁᴵᴾ` is the 0-truncation operator.
+where `‖_‖ : 𝒰ⁿ → 𝒰ⁿ` is the propositional truncation operator (NB: it does not move types into Ω!)
+and `‖_‖ᵁᴵᴾ : 𝒰ⁿ → 𝒰ⁿ` is the 0-truncation operator.
 This is necessary for two reasons: firstly, otherwise it would be possible to derive a contradiction
-between choice and univalence in the context containing ε's.
+between choice and univalence in the context containing ε's, thus rendering the sub-universe ‖_‖ᶜ of
+non-constructively valid propositions inconsistent (every two of them would be equal than, including
+‖1‖ᶜ = ‖0‖ᶜ).
 Secondly, so that is possible to derive
 ```
     prf : ∃(\x : X) P(x)
 ----------------------------